SMarzieh/SMarzieh/README.md

 ### Hi there 👋

-I am Marzie, Astrophysics graduate turned data scientist.
+I am Marzie, an astrophysics graduate which get fascinated with data science world and turned datascientist.

 Here are some ideas to get you started: